F&B market assessments in East Africa, grocery store with African woman

 Corporate profile assessment:

-• Conduct an assessment on nutrition-related policies, practices, and procedures
+• Conduct a market assessment on nutrition-related policies, practices, and procedures in East Africa

 • Information will be taken from what is publicly available, and companies will have the opportunity to provide supporting data